 Speaking of graphics, it’s important that you’re giving care to each piece so that it feels native to the platform it appears on.
 What works in a Facebook newsfeed ad on desktop might cut off important elements on Instagram, for example.
 Optimization doesn’t stop at images, either.

 What to do: Treat each piece of creative as its own.
 Resize and test to make sure each one looks like it belongs on the sites you’re featuring them on.
 Take the example below.
 The influencer uses a cropped image for her Instagram content on mobile, but full-size versions for a blog post review.

 With desktop, you can have multiple windows open and jump between them.
 But depending on the mobile device, audiences may only be able to view one page at a time, so they have less patience for pages that don’t get them exactly what they’re looking for.
 It’s important not to overwhelm visitors on your landing pages or websites, so remember to KISS: Keep it simple and straightforward … or simple, stupid.

 What to do: Keep landing page forms short.
 Ask for as little info as you can get away with, like email address and name, so users don’t get fatigued filling out multiple form fields.
 This can lead them to abandon your site.
-Reduce their temptation to leave your landing page by removing nav bars, side bars, or other elements that could distract visitors and pull them away from your form.
+Reduce their temptation to leave your landing page by removing navigation bars, side bars, or other elements that could distract visitors and pull them away from your form.
 A single CTA is the best way to keep visitors focused on completing the task at hand.

 Publishers may not be mobile-optimized, even if you are.